RyanBeatty/CS420-FileSystems/README.md

 * The "dataSectors" array now holds sector locations on the disk of allocated DoublyIndirectBlock objets.

-* Allocate() can now be used to allocate more space for a file at any point during the FileHeader object's lifetime (previously it could only be used when first allocating a FileHeader object).

 * Allocate() now iterates over the "dataSectors" array and allocates DoublyIndirectBlock objects on the disk instead of direct blocks in order to allow arbitrarily long files to be stored on disk.
 When allocating a new DoublyIndirectBlock, simply create a new DoublyIndirectBlock object and then call the object's Allocate() method passing in the number of sectors that need to be allocated.

 * Deallocate() now deallocates all of the DoublyIndirectBlock objects that have been allocated by the FileHeader object.
 When iterating over the "dataSectors" array, fetch the allocated DoublyIndirectBlock objects that have been allocated from the disk and then simply call the object's Deallocate() method.